 Mosquitoes in Hawaii's ecosystem serve multiple important purposes besides ruining barbeques and annoying us with their incessant buzzing.
 Male mosquitoes are the main pollinators for thousands of species of plants, and both sexes are an important part of the food chain.
 Mosquito larvae are one of the main food sources for a variety of fish, and birds and bats feed on adult insects.

-But when it comes to the human/mosquitoes relationship, there is really not much good to say about the little buzzing bloodsuckers, so let's take a look at ways to keep mosquitoes away from your yard, how to get rid of mosquitoes, and if the DIY approach fails, where to find reliable to land you a hand showing them the door.
+But when it comes to the human/mosquitoes relationship, there is really not much good to say about the little buzzing bloodsuckers, so let's take a look at ways to keep mosquitoes away from your yard, how to get rid of mosquitoes, and if the DIY approach fails, where to find reliable pest control in Honolulu to land you a hand showing them the door.

 When Are Mosquitoes Most Active?